For What it’s Worth, I Think She’s Selfish Too.

-If someone said, “I am disappointed that you now support abortion” I would say I do not support abortion, and might provide a link to where I recently said I did not.
-I would not argue it much beyond that, because if someone does not believe my words, more words will not change anything.
-I also would not worry that maybe I was starting to think abortion is okay; I know my thoughts.
-However, I might wonder why someone would think support abortion.
-I would wonder if I said something that gave this impression, or if failed to say I was opposed to abortion when it seemed like a good opportunity to take a stand.
+If someone said, “I’m disappointed you now support abortion” I would say I don’t support abortion, and might provide a link to where I recently said I didn’t.
+I wouldn’t argue it much beyond that, because if someone doesn’t believe my words, more words won’t change anything.
+I also wouldn’t worry I might be starting to think abortion is okay; I know my thoughts.
+However, I might wonder why someone would think I support abortion.
+I would wonder if I said something to give this impression, or if I’d failed to say I was opposed to abortion when it seemed like a good opportunity to take a stand.

 - This blog is aimed at men, so I speak to men about what they might be able to do better.
-Agreeing with you that your wife is horrible will not help you, or her, or your marriage, or your kids.
+Agreeing with you your wife is horrible will not help you, or her, or your marriage, or your kids.
 (May God have mercy on the children!)

 - There is also the “little matter” of what Jesus thinks I should do.
 I think most of what Jesus said to us about relationships in general applies to marriage.
 I have long thought about doing a series on Sermon on the Mount – I think it is time.

 By the way, I am happy to hear from any of you about any of this.
 I think email is a better place for such things, but use the comments if you prefer.